apayne185/fastapi-streamlit-purchases/README.md

 - Document your work in a custom README (this file should be replaced with your own version).
 - Use Git with regular, small commits (feature branches recommended).
 - Write unit tests for key backend functionality.
-- **Deadline:** Complete and submit your GitHub repository link within one week.

 ## Evaluation Criteria